learning-unlimited/ESP-Website/docs/admin/releases/05/README.rst

   refresh rate, timeblocks, and sorting.
 WARNING: Don't set the refresh rate too low (too little time between refreshes), because this can crash your site.

+- Volunteers can remove all their shifts and drop out of volunteering for the program.
+It was previously possible to remove some shifts, but a bug prevented removing all of them.

 - Permissions can be expired/renewed in bulk from the Permission admin panel page.